andry-tino/book-programming-science/README.md

-# book-programming-science
+# book-cellular-automata
-A collection of tutorials to learn how to use Programming with Science
+A collection of tutorials to learn how to program and create cellular automata for studying populations.